The Black Parade: Tours

 During the tour, there were several cancellations and some members had to leave the tour for personal or medical reasons.
 Six shows were cancelled from April 29, 2007, to May 4, 2007, after the band and crew contracted food poisoning.
 The band Circa Survive had to replace Muse, whose members also suffered from the same food poisoning.
 On January 11, 2007, Frank Iero left the tour because of an unspecified illness.
 He was replaced by Drive By guitarist Todd Price.
 Mikey Way took time off to get married and spend time with his new wife, Alicia Simmons, and was replaced by guitar tech Matt Cortez from April 18, 2007, until October 4, 2007.
 Bob Bryar suffered injuries relating to his wrists during the tour which led to the cancellation of the show at the University of Maine on October 27, 2007.
 Bryar left the tour on November 9, 2007, and was replaced by a friend of the band, who wished to remain anonymous.
 Following the November 11, 2007, show in Newcastle upon Tyne, Frank Iero left the tour to return home after learning about a family member's illness.
 He was replaced by Matt Cortez.

 In October 2024, the band performed The Black Parade in its entirety for the first time since 2007 at When We Were Young 2024.
 A month later, the band announced a second tour centered around the album, Long Live The Black Parade.
-The tour began at Seattle's T-Mobile Park on July 11, 2025, and is set to conclude at Los Angeles' Hollywood Bowl on October 24, 2026.
+The tour began at Seattle's T-Mobile Park on July 11, 2025, and is set to conclude in Jakarta, Indonesia, on November 23, 2026.